f5io/csp/README.md

 #### `take(channel)` -> `Promise`

-The `take` method requires the `channel` to take from.
+The `take` function requires the `channel` to take from.
 The `take` method returns a `Promise` which should always be awaited and will resolve with a message, when a message is available.

 ```javascript
 const chan = channel();